top of page

 Mini Dribblers for Players Aged 3-5

 For those aged 3-5, we also have the Mini Dribblers available for those interested in less commitment.
-Mini Dribblers is a looser introduction to soccer with no set teams and plenty of fun games and is only one day a week for 4 weeks while rec places players on teams and has games with those teams over the course of 6-8 weeks.
+Mini Dribblers is a looser introduction to soccer with no set teams and plenty of fun games and is only one day a week for 4 weeks.

 Volunteer Coaches Needed

 The Elite Rec Program is a community-based program and would not be able to function without your help.
-Please note that all Pre-K through 5th-grade teams will need coach for Monday practices and Friday game days.
+Please note that all Pre-K through 5th-grade teams will need help from parents for the street soccer games on Mondays and Fridays.
+We will also need parents to help coach teams for the street soccer tournament 5/31-6/1.

 If you are interested in coaching, please contact our Club Director at info@gallatinelite.com